overhangio/tutor/docs/faq.rst

 4. Security: because you are no longer bound to a single OS, with Tutor you are now free to install security-related upgrades as soon as they become available.
 5. Portability: Tutor makes it easy to move your platform from one server to another.
 Just zip-compress your Tutor project root, send it to another server and you're done.

-There are also many features that are not included in the native install, such as a :ref:`web user interface <webui>` for remotely installing the platform, :ref:`Kubernetes deployment <k8s>`, additional languages, etc. You'll discover these differences as you explore Tutor :)
+There are also many features that are not included in the native installation, such as a :ref:`web user interface <webui>` for remotely installing the platform, :ref:`Kubernetes deployment <k8s>`, additional languages, etc. You'll discover these differences as you explore Tutor :)

 What's the difference with the official devstack?
 -------------------------------------------------